sdozxc255/LZASD_dataset/README.md

 ## dataset.txt
 - the dataset is masked
-- the seperation is '\x01' in python
+- the column is seperated with '\x01' and the character is seperated with '\x02' in python
 - label 1 denotes a spam sentences.

 ## similarity_matrix.pkl